 So, let us come back here.
-So, we understand in the auth in orthogonal cutting talking from mathematical terms the forces are will be contained in the orthogonal plane.
-What sort of forces are we talking about?
-The cutting forces, the cutting forces will be contained in the orthogonal plane.
+So, we understand in the orthogonal cutting talking from mathematical terms the forces will be contained in the orthogonal plane, what sort of forces are we talking about? the cutting forces.
+The cutting forces will be contained in the orthogonal plane.
 So, if the chip is flowing along the orthogonal plane this is going to occur.
-So, now, we ended up with the you know the need for identifying situations where it may be otherwise.
-First situation was lambda is not equal to 0, in that case the chips will deviate.
-What are the other effects?
-Other effect can be for example, this particular auxiliary cutting edge which does part of the cutting you know this sort of a material its removed by the cutting tool by the combined action of this cutting edge and that cutting edge.
+So, now we ended up with the need for identifying situations where it may be otherwise.

+First situation was λ not equal to 0, in that case the chips will deviate, what are the other effects?
+Other effect can be for example this particular auxiliary cutting edge which does part of the cutting this sort of a material it is removed by the cutting tool by the combined action of this cutting edge and that cutting edge.

-So, the auxiliary cutting edge also does some cutting and if the chips emanating due to that cutting effect they will have a chip velocity in this direction while the component of velocity from the you know main cutting edge might be higher than that, but they will combiningly define particular direction of resultant chip flow.
+So, the auxiliary cutting edge also does some cutting and if the chips emanating due to that cutting effect they will have a chip velocity in this direction while the component of velocity from the main cutting edge might be higher than that but they will combinedly define a particular direction of resultant chip flow.
 Therefore, this is another possibility of deviation of the chip from the orthogonal plane.

-So, what we generally see is that the effect of auxiliary cutting should be negligible for orthogonal cutting to take place.
-Sometimes this is referred to as restricted cutting effect.
-Now how can it be negligence consider negligible?
-If phi 1 is equal to I mean is higher just a moment, if phi 1 is higher than oh my god higher than 15 degrees.
-So, that it is so much away from the actual profile that its cutting effect is much less.
-So, this way we define the you know conditions one by one, lambda equal to 0 second phi 1 is greater than 15 degrees third this angle this plan approach angle should be between 0 and 90 degrees.
-90 degree is greater than phi and greater than 0 degrees and of course, there are other conditions like tool is sharp there is no nose radius.
+So, what we generally see is that the effect of auxiliary cutting should be negligible for orthogonal cutting to take place, sometimes this is referred to as restricted cutting effect.
+Now how can it be considered negligible, if φ_1 is higher than 15°, so that it is so much away from the actual profile that its cutting effect is much less.

+So, this we define the conditions one by one; $\lambda = 0$, second $\phi_1 > 15^\circ$, third this plan approach angle should be between 0 and 90°, 90° > φ > 0° and of course there are other conditions like tool is sharp, there is no nose radius, if nose radius is present it will make the cutting edge it have different orthogonal rake orthogonal planes at different points.

-You know if nose radius is present it will make the cutting edge, it will make the cutting edge have different orthogonal rake orthogonal planes at different points and they will contribute to the respective speed you know speed vectors from different portions and there will be ultimately resultant direction which might not match with this orthogonal plane.
-So, we are assuming that there is no rays nose radius and the tool is sharp there is no edge rounding also.
-Once these you know these factors are accepted we can assume that the chips flow in the orthogonal plane.
+And they will contribute to the respective speed vectors from different portions and there will be ultimately resultant direction which might not match with this orthogonal plane.
+So, we are assuming that there is no nose radius and the tool is sharp.
+There is no edge rounding also.

+Once these factors are accepted we can assume that the chips flow in the orthogonal plane.
 Let us have the next discussion.

 We sometimes refer to some cases as pure orthogonal cutting.
 What is pure orthogonal cutting?
-You know if we completely remove the auxiliary cutting effect, I mean the cutting contribution of the auxiliary cutting edge if it is completely removed from the picture in that case and also the other effects which are taking place if they are completely removed in that case we can have a situation in which purely orthogonal cutting is taking place with absolutely no interference from other factors.
+If we completely remove the auxiliary cutting effect I mean the cutting contribution of the auxiliary cutting edge if it is completely removed from the picture in that case and also the other effects which are taking place, if they are completely removed in that case we can have a situation in which purely orthogonal cutting is taking place with absolutely no interference from other factors.